fbpx

 Dog-Powered Sports: 3 Ways Get Active With Your Furry Best Friend in Grand Forks

 If you’re anything like me and much of corporate America, you spend most of your weekdays sitting at a desk in front of a computer, often looking out the window at Grand Forks’ breezy, mild summer weather and wishing you could be outside.
 You only have so much time in the day and if you’re one of Grand Forks’ many residents with a four-legged companion, it can be hard to squeeze in time for both of your physical and mental health.
 Grand Forks is a town with a lot of dogs, and particularly a lot of dogs that need jobs.
-A great way to quickly burn off some of your and your dog’s steam before or after work is to get involved in dog-powered sports!
+A great way to quickly burn off some of your and your dog’s steam before or after work is to get involved in dog-powered sports in Grand Forks!
 Dog-powered sports come in many forms from canicross, bikejoring, skijoring, to full blown mushing.
 It’s accessible to most dog owners and with the right winter gear, can even be done year-round in Grand Forks!
 But what are these sports and how do you get started?

-1. Summer Zoomies?
+Dog-Powered Sport in Grand Forks #1: Summer Zoomies?
 Try Canicross

 Canicross is the most straight-forward dog-powered sport that you may already participate in since it’s simply running with your dog pulling you forward.
 The only extra gear you need for this activity is a pulling harness, a line with a bungee, and a running belt to attach it to.
 You want to make sure that the harness you choose fits properly and isn’t a no-pull style which restricts movement.
 Companies such as Non-stop Dogwear or Alpine Outfitters produce high quality, well-fitting X-back and H-back style harnesses traditionally used in dog-powered sports.
 Next, you will want a tug line that incorporates a bungee to help absorb the shock between you and your dog.
 Finally, you will need a running belt.
 These come in a couple different styles, including the more common waist belts to robust hip belts with leg loops.
 I personally prefer the hip belt with leg loop style since it places the pulling pressure around your hips and upper thighs, rather than at the small of your back like jog belts tend to do.
 In-store purchase options in Grand Forks include Petco, PetSmart, Scheels, and Cabela’s.

-2. Pawsitively Freezing Outside?
+Dog-Powered Sport in Grand Forks #2: Pawsitively Freezing Outside?
 Try Skijoring or Kick Sledding

 Canicross can be a great way to get out and explore your region, and can transition well to other dog-powered sports like skijoring and kick sledding when the snow inevitably arrives in Grand Forks–or just throw on a pair of traction cleats and you’re good to continue with winter canicross!
 If you’d rather try a new dog-powered sport with the change of seasons, slap on a pair of cross-country skis, hook up your dog to yourself like you would for canicross, and hit a dog-friendly cross-country ski trail.
 Most folks prefer skate skis for skijoring, but it’s possible with classic skis, too, and there are several spots to rent them in town, including the Lincoln Park and Riverside warming houses on the Greenway and UND’s Wellness Center.